jake-dog/puppet-resource_tree/README.md

   - httpd_index_file
 ```

 Each resource in the tree may optionally contain an `rt_resources` parameter, where any included resources implicitly require those closer to the root of the tree.
-For instance in the following example an apache configuration file implicitly requires the httpd package:
+For instance in the following example an apache configuration file and service implicitly require the httpd package:

 ```yaml
 resource_tree::collections: